2026 Update

 | Custom Build | $60K | $65K | $70K | Full IP, deployable asset |

-| Hybrid | $40K | $100K | $180K | Partial IP, strategic modules |
+| Hybrid | $40K | $100K | $180K | Partial IP, strategic modules, reduced dependency |

-The Compounding Cost of "Per Seat" Models
+The Compounding Expenditure of "Per Seat" Models

 "